 - skin cream

 All 93 participants received 1,500 mg of chamomile daily for 12 weeks.
-Some then continued taking chamomile for the next 26 weeks, while the remainder switched to a placebo.
+Some continued taking chamomile for 26 weeks, while the remainder switched to a placebo.

 Researchers observed that those participants who continued taking chamomile were no less likely to experience a relapse of GAD symptoms than those switching to placebo.
 However, when relapse did occur, the symptoms were less severe.

-Anyone taking any type of medication should check with their doctor before consuming chamomile teas or supplements.
+It is important for anyone taking any type of medication to check with their doctor before consuming chamomile teas or supplements.

-Valerian or Valeriana officinalis is a plant native to Europe and Asia.
-For many centuries, people have used the root to help treat sleep problems, anxiety, and depression.
+Valerian, or Valeriana officinalis, is a plant native to Europe and Asia.
+For centuries, people have used the root to help treat sleep problems, anxiety, and depression.

 Studies suggest that valerian is generally safe.
-However, the NCCIH note that there is no information on the long-term use or safety of valerian in the following groups:
+However, the NCCIH notes that there is no information on the long-term use or safety of valerian in the following groups:

 Lavender is a flowering plant belonging to the mint family.
-Many people use lavender to help calm the nerves and alleviate anxiety.
+Many people use lavender to help calm their nerves and alleviate anxiety.

-The review suggests LEO may be an effective short-term treatment for anxiety disorders.
-However, studies of the long-term effects of LEO are lacking.
+The review suggested LEO may be an effective short-term treatment for anxiety disorders.
+However, studies on the long-term effects of LEO are lacking.